-1 The Center is a nonpartisan, nonprofit § 501(c)(3) organization that promotes and protects the First Amendment political rights of speech, assembly, and petition.
-It was founded in 2005 by Bradley A. Smith, a former Chairman of the Federal Election Commission.
-In addition to scholarly and educational work, the Center is actively involved in targeted litigation against unconstitutional laws at both the state and federal levels.
+1 The Institute for Free Speech is a nonpartisan, nonprofit § 501(c)(3) organization that promotes and protects the First Amendment political rights of speech, press, assembly, and petition.
+Originally known as the Center for Competitive Politics, it was founded in 2005 by Bradley A. Smith, a former Chairman of the Federal Election Commission.
+In addition to scholarly and educational work, the Institute is actively involved in targeted litigation against unconstitutional laws at both the state and federal levels.
+Its attorneys have secured judgments in federal court striking down laws in Colorado, Utah, and South Dakota on First Amendment grounds.
+The Institute is currently involved in litigation against California, Connecticut, Missouri, Massachusetts, South Dakota, Tennessee, and the federal government.

-2 Disclaimers Large Electioneering Communications, H.B.
-17-1261, 71st Gen. Assemb., First Reg.
+2 Expand Disclosure Electioneering Communications, S.B.
+19-068, 72nd Gen. Assemb., First Reg.
 Sess.
-(CO 2017) (as Reengrossed on April 13, 2017) ("H.B.
-17-1261").
+(CO 2019) (as Introduced on January 10, 2019) ("S.B.
+19-068").